-Stay organized in college with the use of something you most likely have in your pocket—your smartphone.
-15 years ago, the main tool for keeping track of day-to-day activities was a day-planner which was cumbersome to carry around, and easily misplaced.
+Stay organized in college with the use of something you most likely have in your pocket---your smartphone.
+Fifteen years ago, the main tool for keeping track of day-to-day activities was a day-planner which was cumbersome to carry around, and easily misplaced.

 Smartphones, now proverbial extensions of our bodies, are able to accomplish everything that pen and paper could do, and more.
 As a bonus, it can be backed up in multiple locations in case you misplace your phone.